yeeland/oui/CONTRIBUTING.md

 This applies any time classes are being renamed and you want old and new code to be running simultaneously, for example, changing `width-100` to `width--1100`.
 In order to give engineers time to refactor deprecated classes, the UI Engineer introducing breaking changes should do the following:

-1. Move the deprecated code into a new partial in Core, adding `--deprecated` to its filename:
+1. Move the deprecated code into a new partial in OUI, adding `--deprecated` to its filename:

   ```
   [_filename]--deprecated.scss
   ```

-  For example, if code in `_sizing.scss` contains a breaking change, Core would contain:
+  For example, if code in `_sizing.scss` contains a breaking change, OUI would contain:

   ```
   _sizing.scss